-2.6 Risk Factors
+2.7 Risk Factors

-The Corporation operates in industry segments that have a variety of risk factors and uncertainties.
 The Corporation's business, financial condition and results of operations could be materially adversely affected by any of the risks and uncertainties described below.
 The risks and uncertainties described below are not the only ones facing the Corporation.
-For other risks and uncertainties facing the Corporation, reference is made to the section entitled "Risk Management" of the Corporation's Management's Discussion and Analysis for the fiscal year ended March 31, 2018 (filed on SEDAR at www.sedar.com), which section is hereby incorporated in, and forms part of, this annual information form.
+For other risks and uncertainties facing the Corporation, reference is made to the section entitled "Risk Management" of the Corporation's Management's Discussion and Analysis for the fiscal year ended March 31, 2019 (filed on SEDAR at www.sedar.com), which section is hereby incorporated in, and forms part of, this annual information form.
 Additional risks and uncertainties not presently known to the Corporation or that the Corporation currently believes to be immaterial may also adversely affect its business.